alexhilman/k8s-at-home/README.md

 # K8S at Home

 K8S at Home name is documentation for myself as well as a guide to other developers they may set up their own Kubernetes infrastructure for their own use.
+This stack will be for long-term use (at-home production) and has the capability to be scaled out at a later time.

 Kubernetes has a fairly steep learning curve; this repository contains condensed information to get bring devs up to speed fairly quickly.